Skip to main content

 The table below maps how each framework handles the same vendor governance question.
 The divergences are where cross-framework exposure emerges.

 The structural gap: NIS2 and DORA assess what a vendor does (security measures, resilience practices).
 The CRA assesses what a vendor makes (product security).
 The revised CSA assesses who a vendor is and where it comes from.
-A vendor can score well on all three operational dimensions and still fail the jurisdictional test, or vice versa.
+The AI Act assesses what the vendor's AI system can do and what role the vendor plays in its lifecycle.
+A vendor can score well on the four operational and product dimensions and still fail the jurisdictional or AI classification test.

 The geopolitical variable compliance programs miss